 It can be extremely tempting to think “I’ll skip breakfast to make up for the extra calories I consumed,” but this truly is not the solution.
-When skipping meals, it often leads to late night snacking or excessive evening hunger.
+When skipping meals, often leads to late-night snacking or excessive evening hunger.

 The best way to account for the extra sugar you’ve consumed is not to starve yourself, but instead prioritise making your meals full of micronutrients, lean protein, healthy fats, complex carbohydrates and fibre…and breakfast is the perfect place to start.